 If the optimization run consisted of 5000 different cases of the strategy input variables, then each of the PWFO files would have 5000 lines and each PWFO file would represent only the in-sample and out-of-sample performance for the in-sample/out-of-sample dates selected.
-Of course if the data loaded into TS was much longer in time, then the PWFO could generate up to 500 different sample in-sample and out-of-sample date files.
+Of course if the data loaded into TS/MC was much longer in time, then the PWFO could generate up to 1000 different sample in-sample and out-of-sample date files.

 Below are the performance metrics that are printed out for each strategy input variable combination in each PWFO file.

 How is the use of the PWFO possible with any Strategy?
-TradeStation TS9's strategy combining window allows for the combining of any number of strategies or signals into one strategy.
+TradeStation's and Multichart's strategy combining window allows for the combining of any number of strategies or signals into one strategy.
 The PWFO is a strategy that computes and prints out to a user defined directory and Excel file all the performance statistics above using a super fast C++ DLL.
-For TS9 or MultiCharts you need to access the Power Editor for your strategy and add the line value99=$5PWFOinp(input1,input2,input3,etc); at the end of "YourStrategy".
+For TS or MultiCharts you need to access the Power Editor for your strategy and add the line value99=$6PWFOinp(input1,input2,input3,etc); at the end of "YourStrategy".
 Then, do a "save as" with a new name like "YourStrategyPWFO", and you are ready to use the PWFO.

 The Power Walk Forward Optimizer comes with a detailed manual explaining: